Mom, don’t look now, but, it’s time for the quiz!

 OK, you have a point there.
 Can we start the quiz now?

-Not before we watch the Godfather of Soul do “Get On Up” from “Late Night with David Letterman”, 1982; you’ll see why they say, “There is no other like this Soul Brother!”
+Not before we watch the Godfather of Soul on the Ed Sullivan Show from 1966; you’ll see why they say, “There is no other like this Soul Brother!”

 And now…I don’t quite know how to follow that, except to say….once again….
 Heeeeeere’s Claire!

 Hey Elaine.
-I understand I have to follow James Brown with my daughter’s case?
+I understand I have to follow James Brown.
 Ahem.
-Probably not the best idea you’ve ever had but here it goes!
+Probably not the best idea you’ve ever had!
 (That was a great video, by the way, and I just want to say to anyone who didn’t watch it… Why didn’t you watch it!?)
 Anyway, here’s the case of my daughter, Mira.
 My husband, after cleaning out the gutters, found some fireworks in the garage and brought them out to the girls.
 He found two items that just “popped” with colored strings flying out of them, and then there were those little white caps that you throw on the ground and they make popping noises.
 But then there was something else he found, just a noise-maker of sorts, but — Oh.
 My.
 Gosh.
 It sounded like he shot a gun right there!
 I don’t think he realized it would be that loud!
 The kids were startled, but Mira was TERRIFIED.
 She freaked, she grabbed me, she was shaky and crying.
 I grabbed ___________30C from my pocket.

 Within 15 seconds of a pellet in her mouth, she was totally calm!
 Whew!